mskian/Responsive-Adblock-Notification-Message-Bar/README.md

 How to Use this ?
 - Copy the Codes From <b>ab-msg-bar.php</b>
 - Paste it on your Theme's <b>Function.php</b> File
-- Now Paste the below PHP Snippet on your Theme's Header.php File (below Body tag)
+- Now Paste the below PHP Snippet on your Theme's Header.php File below <body> tag

 <code><?php wp_after_body(); ?></code>